Why choose this course?

 - Combine both practice-based and theoretical research areas

-Applicants for PhD via MPhil should have either a first class or upper second class honours degree form a UK Higher Education Institution or an overseas qualification rated as equivalent.
+Applicants for PhD via MPhil should have either a first class or upper second class honours degree from a UK Higher Education Institution or an overseas qualification rated as equivalent.
+We are also enthusiastic to hear from applicants who, despite not having the above formal degrees, are advanced arts practitioners from across the theatre and creative industries.
+Please be in touch to discuss whether your experience as a practitioner might be applicable in this way.

 The minimum language requirement for a research degree is an IELTS Academic English score of 7.0 overall (minimum of 6.5 in all components).
 This should normally have been gained within the past two years.